Maud Allan: Stage and dance career

 Allan began her dance career after meeting Ferruccio Busoni, the director of the Meister-schüle in Weimar, Germany where she studied piano after she finished studying in Berlin.
 Allegedly, the first time Allan danced was in front of Busoni and he became enthralled with her performance requesting that she stop pursuing piano and pursue dance instead.
 One of Busoni's contemporaries was Marcel Remy who became her agent, manager, and composer.

-She made her stage debut in Vienna, Austria on November 24, 1903, at the age of 30.
+She made her stage debut in Vienna, Austria on 24 November 1903, at the age of 30.
 She danced to Mendelssohn, Beethoven, Bach, Schumann, Chopin, Schubert, and Debussy.
-Allan toured this performance throughout Europe and traveled to cities like Liège, Brussels, Berlin, Leipzig, and Cologne over the next 5 years.
+Allan toured this performance throughout Europe and travelled to cities like Liège, Brussels, Berlin, Leipzig, and Cologne over the next 5 years.
 These five years were crucial for solidifying Allan's career change from pianist to dancer and legitimating her talents among the ranks of Isadora Duncan and Ruth St. Denis.

 The piece that placed Allan at the pinnacle of dance in Europe was The Vision of Salome, which premiered in Vienna in December 1906.
 This show was inspired by Oscar Wilde's play Salome, which she first saw with Marcel Remy in 1904.
 The play is centered around Salome, King Herod's stepdaughter, and her attraction to Jokanaan (John the Baptist) who has been imprisoned by her stepfather.
 After Jokanaan rejects her advances because she is a "daughter of Sodom", she dances the Dance of the Seven Veils in exchange for anything she wants from her stepfather.
 After dancing, she asks for Jokanaan's head.
 Despite her father's resistance, she gets what she wants and Jokanaan dies.
 Allan thought that the lead role could have been better expressed through a different medium, and this is how she got her idea for The Vision of Salome.
 Remy also created the score for the performance.

 Reviews were generally critical of her dancing, saying not much of it adds to the existing culture that Isadora Duncan had created.
 It was evident that Allan was not a formally trained dancer from reading the reviews of The Vision of Salome.
 However, the part of the twenty-minute performance that really intrigued viewers was the shock value.
 Allan danced topless; her body was only covered by intricate jewellery.
 She made the decision to dance topless because she believed that her body was her instrument, and no other artists cover their instruments while they created.
 Also, a realistic wax sculpted head of John the Baptist sat at the corner of the stage for much of the performance, often terrifying viewers.
 Allan also used the severed head as a prop towards the end of the performance, and it received a lot of attention in the media for being gruesome and absurd.
 This media attention allowed the news of Allan's performance of the Dance of the Seven Veils to travel across Europe and for her to tour places across Europe including Paris, Prague, Budapest, Munich, Bohemia, and Leipzig.